PoisotLab/ms_betacov_mapping/README.md

 distinctiveness analysis, aggregated these to a mean host value and projected them using a four-color bivariate map.

-## Outbreaks data geo-referencing

-Finally, we provide a summary visualization of what available information describes the spillover of zoonotic betacoronaviruses of bat origin where data was available before and up through the COVID-19 pandemic.
-The SARS-CoV-2 outbreak was georeferenced to the initial case cluster in Wuhan, China; SARS-CoV was georeferenced based on the cave with the closest known viruses circulating in nature (Hu et al. 2017 PLoS Pathogens), and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses (Wang et al. 2018 Virologica Sinica).
-For MERS-CoV, we presented the index cases available from a recently-published compendium of MERS-CoV cases (Ramshaw et al. 2019); these are largely if not all presumed to be camel-to-human transmission, and the precise origin point of MERS-CoV in bats is uncertain.
-Not shown is a recent case of a recombinant canine coronavirus that showed the ability to infect humans, both because this study was published after the beginning of the COVID-19 pandemic and because bats’ involvement in this cycle of transmission has been marginal to non-existent.

-# Results
+# Results and discussion

 ## Host distribution

-Chiroptera are an hyperdiverse group, distributed in a large part if the world, and are an important reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo]; this has attracted attention to areas where high diversity of bats can be an important issue for human health [@Calisher2006BatImp;
+Bats are found worldwide and are one of the most diverse groups among mammals (Moratelli & Calisher, 2015), and one of the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
+This has attracted attention to areas where high diversity of bats, and therefore presumably high diversity of betacoronaviruses, can be an important issue for human health [@Calisher2006BatImp; @Moratelli2015BatZoo].
-@Moratelli2015BatZoo].
 Accordingly, we collected the IUCN rangemaps for known hosts of betacoronaviruses, to illustrate where hotspots of host diversity are.
 These results are presented in Fig xx.a.
 As per our current knowledge of which bats are hosts of betacoronaviruses, these hotspots are primarily South-East Asia, parts of Europe, and to a lesser extent sub-saharan Africa.
 Even the subset of chiroptera that are hosts of betacoronaviruses fits the evolutionary timeline of the group.
-Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat;
+Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat; @Teeling2005MolPhy].

-@Teeling2005MolPhy].
-South-East Asia has a high diversity of bats (Kingston, 2010), and our results show that part of that diversity includes betacoronavirus hosts.
-High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different area, as evidenced in other bat species [@Banerjee2020NovIns].
+South-East Asia has a high diversity of bats (**Kingston, 2010**), and our results show that part of that diversity includes betacoronavirus hosts.
+High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different areas, as evidenced in other bat species [@Banerjee2020NovIns].
+Immune characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021) may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021;
+Banerjee et al., 2020; Schneeberger et al., 2013).
+Considering whether viruses easily adapted to multiple hosts have lower virulence on these hosts, or lower ability to jump to hosts with different immune characteristics, should yield valuable additional predictors for the total risk of spillover.
+Previous research (**Anthony et al., 2017; Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health;
+locally diverse, virus-rich bats communities could represent an increased risk of spillover under climate change (**Ice ice berg berg**).
+This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
+All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk.

 ## Viral evolutionary distinctiveness

-Higher host diversity may not result in a higher viral diversity; for this reason, we quantified and mapped the evolutionary distinctiveness of betacoronaviruses, based on ….
-Viral evolutionary distinctiveness largely tracks host diversity, particularly in southern China but oddly not throughout the rest of southeast Asia, perhaps indicating that many distinctive viruses remain to be discovered in this region (an idea that is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed).
+Higher host diversity may not result in a higher viral diversity, for example if all hosts share the same viruses, or share closely evolutionarily related strains.
+For this reason, we quantified and mapped the evolutionary distinctiveness of betacoronaviruses, based on their position in a molecular phylogeny.
+Viral evolutionary distinctiveness largely tracks host diversity, particularly in southern China but, oddly, not throughout the rest of southeast Asia.
+This indicates, perhaps, that many distinctive viruses remain to be discovered in this region (an idea that is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed).
 The most distinct betacoronaviruses are found in South America, a region with a comparatively lower number of hosts; this suggests that the South American bat-betacoronvirus complex has been more isolated, and is probably undergoing a different co-evolutionary dynamic.
 Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat], and adding more viruses would bring the distinctiveness of known sequences down.
 Previous work has suggested the Americas may be a hotspot of both undiscovered bat viruses in general [@Allen2017GloHot; @Olival2017HosVir] and coronavirus specifically [@Anthony2017GloPat], though not necessarily betacoronaviruses, and particularly not those in clades with notable zoonotic potential.

 ## Geographic Mosaic of bat-betacoronavirus risk